 Most Eastern Europeans can relate to potato pancakes, known as placki kartoflane, or placki ziemniaczane in Polish, as a typical meal served on Fridays when Catholics were required to abstain from eating meat.

 While abstinence from eating meat on Fridays is no longer a requirement by the church, any excuse to eat these thin and crispy pancakes sprinkled with granulated sugar is welcome.

 There are many types of potato pancakes including Jewish latkes infused with onion or garlic and served with sour cream and applesauce, and the puffy Czech and Bohemian varieties.
 Potato pancakes make great sides or they can stand alone.

 This recipe is made in a food processor with fresh raw potatoes.
 Although the flavor and texture will be different, you can really save time by using thawed and drained frozen hash browns.
 Just mix them with the remaining ingredients and eliminate the food processor.

-- 2 large baking potatoes, peeled and cut into chunks that will fit in a food processor chute
+- 2 large potatoes (baking variety, peeled and cut into chunks that will fit in a food processor chute)

 - 1 1/4 teaspoons salt

 - 1/2 cup shortening (vegetable, or oil for frying)

 - Insert the grating disk into a food processor.
 Send potato chunks down the chute.

 - While the processor is running, send the eggs, flour, and salt down the chute.
 Process until well combined.
 Check out this QUICK TIP to keep your grated potatoes from turning dark.